fairpm/tsc/faqs/privacy.md

 ## What does FAIR track?

 By default, the FAIR WordPress plugin tracks nothing.
-There are, however, services that the plugin uses to help support it's features.
+There are, however, services that the plugin uses to help support its features.
 You can read more about that in the plugin [Readme file](https://github.com/fairpm/fair-plugin/blob/main/README.md#data-privacy)

 ## How does FAIR impact user privacy?